Hilda Murrell: In culture

 Her murder was the subject of a song, "The Rose Grower" by the English group Attacco Decente.
 It can be found on their album The Baby Within Us Marches On.
+"Resist the Atomic Menace", from Oi Polloi's debut EP is also about her death.

-She is mentioned in Ian Rankin's novel The Impossible Dead.
+Murrell is mentioned in Ian Rankin's novel The Impossible Dead and David Peace's novel GB84.
 Grace, the 1988 novel by Maggie Gee, implicates the British secret state in its fictional parallel to the murder of Hilda Murrell.

-"Resist the Atomic Menace", from Oi Polloi's debut EP is also about her death.

-David Peace's novel GB84 refers to the murder.

 Robert Green's book A Thorn in Their Side: The Hilda Murrell Murder was released in October 2011, which he claims, "provides enough new evidence, known to both prosecution and defence but not put to the jury or Appeal Court judges in 2006, to re-open the coroner's inquest into her death."
 In August 2013, John Blake Publishing released a new UK edition, with an additional penultimate chapter covering developments since the first NZ edition was published.
 It also featured a new foreword by Michael Mansfield QC and colour illustrations.

+Blackthorn Winter, a memoir by Murrell's great-niece, Chloe Davis, is due for publication in March 2027 by Penguin Books.
+Davis was five years old at the time of Murrell's death and she interviews and chronicles Murrell's life in her memoir.